The Sunday Times (Western Australia): History

 The paper was purchased from Vosper's estate by James MacCallum Smith and Arthur Reid in 1901.
 In 1912, MacCallum Smith became sole proprietor and managing director, remaining in that role until 1935, as well as being a member of the Western Australian Legislative Assembly for 20 years.
-A. T. Chandler succeeded J. E. Webb as editor around 1920, and was an effective promoter of MacCallum Smith's secessionist views.
+Alfred Thomas Chandler succeeded John Webb as editor around 1920, and was an effective promoter of MacCallum Smith's secessionist views.

 In 1935, a syndicate led by Jack Simons and including Victor Courtney and mining entrepreneur Claude de Bernales purchased Western Press Limited, the publisher of the paper, for £55,000.
 Simons was chairman and managing director until his death in 1949 when Courtney took control.
-In 1955 Courtney sold Western Press to Rupert Murdoch's News Limited.
+In 1955 Courtney sold Western Press to News Limited.

-The 2016 sale to Kerry Stokes's Seven West Media was not opposed by the Australian Competition and Consumer Commission and included certain co-operative arrangements, including sharing of news content between SWM and News Corp, which will also handle Sunday Times and PerthNow advertising sales in Australia's eastern states.
+The 2016 sale to Seven West Media was not opposed by the Australian Competition & Consumer Commission and included certain co-operative arrangements, including sharing of news content between SWM and News Corp, which would also handle Sunday Times and PerthNow advertising sales in Australia's eastern states.
 The two companies were already partners in Western Australia's Community Newspaper Group.
-Under the sale agreement, printing and distribution of those 17 local papers and W.A. circulation of The Australian will be done by SWN's West Australian Newspapers.
+Under the sale agreement, printing and distribution of those 17 local papers and West Australian circulation of The Australian is done by SWN's West Australian Newspapers.

 Format and circulation

 To counter decreasing demand for newspapers and competition from radio, television and internet news, The Sunday Times has made adaptations in style and presentation.
 Its statewide circulation and extensive advertising content make it probably the most profitable newspaper in Australia.

-The paper's stated audited circulation was 282,585 in 2011, 257,330 in March 2013, and 184,012 in March 2016.
+As at May 2023, it had a circulation of 418,000.